tanmaysachan/tensorlib/README.md

 2. More ops and efficient kernels.
 3. Backprop.
 4. Better kernels for metal.
-5. Treat CPU as an accelerator, avx and all that.
+5. Treat CPU as an accelerator, avx and all that [WIP].
+6. Graph creation/opt - Ast2IR, DCE, CSE [WIP].